jhudsl/OTTR_Template/README.md

 # ITCR_Course_Template

 This template includes all of the files that you need to get started creating your course in [R Markdown](https://rmarkdown.rstudio.com/) using the [bookdown package](https://bookdown.org/).
-This is useful as this package allows you to preview your course easily from R Studio and to eventually host a book on GitHub.
+This is useful as this package allows you to preview your course easily from RStudio and to eventually host a book on GitHub and Leanpub.

+## Creating your course

 As you modify the names of the chapters of your course and add more chapters (using the `.Rmd` files), you need to update the `_bookdown.yml` file accordingly.